laundmo/HowToKaraoke/README.md

 # use voicemeeter to sing karaoke on teamspeak
-first you need to install voicemeeter banana
+first you need to install voicemeeter banana.
+[Download from Here](https://www.vb-audio.com/Voicemeeter/banana.htm)

 1. in voicmeeter you first need to select you input device where "mic here" is pointing and the output
 2. (headphones) where "phones here" is pointing